 LUBBOCK, Texas (NEWS RELEASE) — The following is a news release from the National Ranching Heritage Center:

-Red Steagall and the Boys in the Bunkhouse will headline the Sixth Annual Summer Stampede Western Art and Gear Show from 6 to 11 p.m.
-Saturday, June 1 as guests dine, dance and view Western art at the National Ranching Heritage Center (NRHC) in Lubbock, Texas.
+Western art and gear collectors will have an opportunity to purchase new art pieces and meet the contributing artists and craftsmen Saturday, June 5 at the Eighth Annual Summer Stampede Art and Gear Show from 6 to 11 p.m. at the National Ranching Heritage Center (NRHC) in Lubbock, Texas.

-Although the center only sells art once a year in June, Western art is on exhibit in the museum galleries throughout the year.
-“Western art and museum artifacts complement each other,” said Dr. Scott White, Helen DeVitt Jones Endowed Director of Collections, Exhibits and Research.
-“Our galleries depict the ranching life.
-You can see the art and then walk into the historic park and see authentic ranch structures like those in the paintings.”
+Although the NRHC only sells art once a year in June, Western art is on exhibit in the museum galleries throughout the year.
+“Western art and museum artifacts complement each other,” White said.
+Proceeds from the show benefit the restoration and educational programs of the center.

 (News release from the National Ranching Heritage Center)